serversideup/amplitudejs/README.md

 create audio visualizations, apply spatial effects (such as panning)  and much more." - https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API.
-Visualizations are the start, there is a simple plugin interface to add visualizations if you are a designer, and an easy way to develop visualizations that work with AmplitudeJS if you are a developer.
-This opens many new doors to further functionality that will be implemented with AmplitudeJS, such as simple controls added as easily as a play button to control and cut frequencies.
+Visualizations are the start, there is a simple plugin interface to add visualizations if you are a designer, and an easy way to develop visualizations that work with Amplitude.js if you are a developer.
+This opens many new doors to further functionality that will be implemented with Amplitude.js, such as simple controls added as easily as a play button to control and cut frequencies.

 Along with the Web Audio API updates, another important update is the addition of Soundcloud support without having to understand their API.
-You simply need a key and a URL and AmplitudeJS will find out if the song is streamable and bind it to your player!
+You simply need a key and a URL and Amplitude.js will find out if the song is streamable and bind it to your player!

 With all of these new features, also comes a more stable platform for the basic functions.
 The